nodejs/node/deps/npm/doc/misc/npm-scripts.md

       }
     }

-then the `scripts/install.js` will be called for the install, post-install, stages of the lifecycle, and the `scripts/uninstall.js` would be called when the package is uninstalled.
-Since `scripts/install.js` is running for three different phases, it would be wise in this case to look at the `npm_lifecycle_event` environment variable.
+then `scripts/install.js` will be called for the install and post-install stages of the lifecycle, and `scripts/uninstall.js` will be called when the package is uninstalled.
+Since `scripts/install.js` is running for two different phases, it would be wise in this case to look at the `npm_lifecycle_event` environment variable.